Legal Advice for Compensation Insurance Claims & TPD Payouts

 • Our No Win, No Pay legal funding

-• The possible value of your case and your opportunity to access all your entitlements.
+• The possible value of your case and your opportunity to access your entitlements.

 An eye injury is any accident that causes damage to your eyeball sockets, eyeballs, or eye muscles and tissues.
 Damage to the eyes can occur from direct physical impact or contact with toxic chemicals, fumes and other substances.